larianog/clarif-ai/README.md

 ## Demo
 You can explore a live demo of the project here: [ClarifAI - Vercel App Demo](https://clarif-ai-nine.vercel.app/).

+⚠️ Note:
+The backend is deployed on Render (Free Plan), which may cause API requests to take up to 50 seconds to complete due to cold starts and limited processing power.

 ### How to use:
 <ol>
   <li>Go to the Sign Up page and create an account.</li>